rizaldim/dotfiles/README.md

 The binaries will be in **~/repo/dotfiles/nvim/pack/minpac/start/fzf/bin** directory.
 Add the path into your **PATH** environment variable or copy the binaries into one of the directories in your **PATH**.

+## Alacritty

+For alacritty, install its theme.
+Find the installation instruction in [its repo](https://github.com/alacritty/alacritty-theme).